JokingHazard/ena-cram-client/README.md

 ```

 ## Note:
+* The command-line arguments are optional.
+If a command-line argument is not provided, it assumes the default value, as defined in the helper file.
+* Logs are configured to be displayed on the terminal.
-> If error occurs due to incorrect parameters or other reasons, the error will be available in the logs.
+* If an error occurs due to incorrect parameters or other reasons, the error will be available in the logs.
 Metadata will be None.